JWManagement/JWManagement/README.md

 3. Open the extracted folder and switch into the imports/i18n folder.

-4. Copy the folder of the language, from that you can do the translation (e.g. en, if you want to translate english to russian).
+4. Copy the folder of the language, from that you can do the translation (e.g. en-US, if you want to translate english to russian).

 5. Paste it and rename it to the language, you want to translate it to (e.g. ru).
    Also rename all files in this folder and replace the old language with the new one.